Aglinskas/deepcor-fmri-toolbox/README.md

 # DeepCor: Deep Learning-based Denoising for fMRI

-DeepCor is a Python package for denoising fMRI data using conditional variational autoencoders (cVAE).
+DeepCor is a Python package for denoising fMRI data using contrastive variational autoencoders (CVAEs).
 It provides both high-level and low-level APIs for flexible usage.

 ## Features

-- **Deep learning-based denoising** using conditional VAE architecture
+- **Deep learning-based denoising** using Contrastive VAE architecture
 - **Disentangled representations** separating signal from noise
-- **Ensemble averaging** for robust denoising
+- **Ensemble averaging** for reliable denoising
 - **High-level API** for easy use (scikit-learn style)
 - **Low-level API** for research and customization
 - **Comprehensive analysis tools** for correlation and contrast analyses